Everything You Need To Know About the New eKitting Scanner App Enhancements

-The Proplanner system has integration with MRP systems such as SAP, Oracle, PTC thus allowing the import of planned and production orders.
+The Proplanner system has integration with MRP systems such as SAP, Oracle, and JD Edwards thus allowing the import of planned and production orders.
 The combination of the orders with the part plan data allows the system to generate part picking lists by unit.
 This is the basis of e-Kitting.
 Kanban on the other hand is a pull system wherein demand (or tickets) generated on the floor is sent to the warehouse and the need is accordingly replenished.

 The process of e-Kanban starts with an operator or a water spider making a Kanban request from the floor.
 The request is then sent across to the warehouse in the form of a printed label.
 This label is then scanned, and the replenishment cycle of that parts begins.
 The label can be scanned multiple times from replenishment to delivery to allow tracking of the full box of parts to the line.

 The process of e-Kitting is not based on the pull from the floor rather it is based on the build schedule for the day.
 The kits need to be prepared well in advance of the unit reaching a station so that there is ample time to deliver to the line.
 The kitting process begins with a part picker scanning empty carts and the PFEP system generates the pick sheet for that cart based on the next unit in the schedule.

 The scanner application controls the functions available to each user based on the role that they are assigned to.
 The available functions are –